Quasi-symbolic Semantic Geometry over Transformer-based Variational AutoEncoder: Introduction

 Language Models (LMs) have provided a flexible scaling-up foundation for addressing a diverse spectrum of tasks \cite{touvron2023llama}.
 Nonetheless, the question remains: can we develop language representations/models that offer more granular levels of control and interpretation from the perspective of ``formal/structural'' semantics?
 Addressing this question will enable us to enhance the controllability, interpretability, and safety of LMs.

-Formal semantics, which provides a canonical, granular, and rigid representation, have been investigated for thousands of years, such as Montague Semantics \cite{dowty2012introduction}, Davidsonian Semantics \cite{davidson1967logical}, Abstract Meaning Representation \citet{banarescu2013abstract}, Semantic Role Labelling \citet{palmer2010semantic}, and Argument Structure Theory (AST, \citet{jackendoff1992semantic}).
+Formal semantics, which provides a canonical, granular, and rigid representation, have been investigated for thousands of years with well established theoretical frameworks, such as Montague Semantics \cite{dowty2012introduction}, Davidsonian Semantics \cite{davidson1967logical}, Semantic Role Labelling (SRL, \citet{palmer2010semantic}), and Argument Structure Theory (AST, \citet{jackendoff1992semantic}).
 One typical characteristic of such formal semantics is the \textit{localisation} or \textit{composition} property.
-For example, in sentence: \textit{animals require oxygen for survival}, the words are functionally combined into sentence semantics: $\lambda x (\text{animals}(x) \rightarrow \text{require}(x, \text{oxygen}))$ where $x$ is the variable of any entity within a logical structure.
-In this case, we can localise the sentence semantics by replacing $x$ with \textit{birds}, etc. This localised process indicates the interpretation in Cognitive Science \cite{smolensky2006harmony,lees1957syntactic}.
+For example, in the sentence: \textit{animals require oxygen for survival}, the words are functionally combined into sentence semantics: $\lambda x (\text{animals}(x) \rightarrow \text{require}(x, \text{oxygen}))$ where $x$ is the variable of any entity within a logical structure.
+In this case, we can localise the sentence semantics by replacing $x$ with \textit{birds}, etc. This localised process indicates the interpretation in Cognitive Science \cite{lees1957syntactic,smolensky2006harmony}.
 However, such localisation is precisely what current distributional semantics lack, thereby limiting their controllability and interpretability.

-Disentanglement \cite{bengio2013deep}, which refers to the feature-dimension alignment (i.e., privileged basis \citet{elhage2022superposition}), can potentially provide such localisation, which has been widely investigated to localise image features, such as \textit{nose} in facial images \cite{esser2020disentangling,jeon2019efficient, liu2021smoothing}.
-In Transformers \cite{vaswani2017attention}, however, token embeddings, residual stream, and attention are non-privileged, meaning that multiple dimensions contribute to a feature.
+Disentanglement \cite{bengio2013deep}, which refers to the feature-dimension alignment, can potentially provide such localisation, which has been widely investigated to localise image features, such as \textit{nose} in facial images \cite{esser2020disentangling,jeon2019efficient, liu2021smoothing}.
+In Transformers \cite{vaswani2017attention}, however, token embeddings, residual stream, and attention have the \textit{polysemanticity} phenomenon \cite{elhage2022superposition}, meaning that multiple dimensions contribute to a feature.
 Although some prior studies explored the possibility of language disentanglement, most are focused on coarse-grained/task-specific semantic features, such as sentiment, within the context of style-transfer tasks \cite{john2019disentangled,bao2019generating,hu2021causal,vasilakes-etal-2022-learning,gu-etal-2022-distributional,liu-etal-2023-composable,gu-etal-2023-controllable}.